-A low white blood cell count (leukopenia) is a decrease in disease-fighting cells (leukocytes) in your blood.
-Leukopenia is almost always related to a decrease in a certain type of white blood cell (neutrophil).
+A low white blood cell count is a decrease in the cells in the blood that fight disease.

-Talk to your doctor about what your test results mean.
-A low white blood cell count, along with results from other tests, might already indicate the cause of your illness.
-Or your doctor may suggest other tests to further check your condition.
+Talk to your care provider about what your results mean.
+A low white blood cell count plus results from other tests might show the cause of your illness.
+Or you might need other tests for more information about your condition.

 A very low white blood cell count over time means you can get infections easily.
 Ask your care provider about ways to not catch diseases that are passed from one person to the next.
 Wash your hands regularly and well.
 Consider wearing a face mask and stay away from anyone with a cold or other illness.

 - White blood cell count (WBC blood test).
 Testing.com. https://www.testing.com/tests/white-blood-cell-count-wbc/.
 Accessed Nov.
 23, 2022.

 - Walls RM, et al., eds.
 White blood cells disorders.
 In: Rosen's Emergency Medicine.
 10th ed.
 Elsevier; 2023. http://www.clinicalkey.com.
 Accessed Nov.
 23, 2022.

 - Goldman L, et al., eds.
 Leukocytosis and leukopenia.
 In: Goldman-Cecil Medicine.
 26th ed.
 Elsevier; 2020. https://www.clinicalkey.com.
 Accessed Nov.
 23, 2022.